neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/analysis.md

 ---
 > ⏳

-To test whether vigilance functions in avoiding predation, you will quantify behavior based on a simplified ethogram including three behaviors:
+To test whether vigilance functions in avoiding predation, you will quantify behavior based on a ***simplified ethogram*** including three behaviors:
-1. vigilant (head raised at or above horizontal plain and eyes open)
+1. **vigilant** (head raised at or above horizontal plain and eyes open)
-2. not vigilant (eyes closed or head lower than horizontal plane)
+2. **not vigilant** (eyes closed or head lower than horizontal plane)
-3. out of sight (not visible by you, the researcher)
+3. **out of sight** (not visible by you, the researcher)

 You will watch three different videos, each with a different *predator* treatment condition.
+For each video, record the number of meerkats performing each behavior at 10 second intervals.
+Every person should record their own raw data for this experiment.

+***Q: What type of sampling method[^Altmann] is this?***

+Experimental videos:
 - [No predator](https://vimeo.com/80600822)
 - [Terrestrial predator](https://vimeo.com/71877438)
 - [Aerial predator](https://vimeo.com/80600821)

-For each video, record the number of meerkats performing each behavior at 10 second intervals.

-***Q: What type of sampling method[^Altmann] is this?***

-***Q: Use your results to present an argument for or against the hypothesis that "vigilance serves an anti-predator function"***
+***Q: Use your group's aggregate results to present an argument for or against the hypothesis that "vigilance serves an anti-predator function"***

-***Q: Use your results to present an argument for or against the hypothesis that "vigilance is more useful against terrestrial predators"***
+***Q: Use your group's aggregate results to present an argument for or against the hypothesis that "vigilance is more useful against terrestrial predators"***

 ***Q: What other function(s) did you hypothesize for vigilance?
 How would you test another possible function that you posed?***